onflow/docs/docs/tools/flow-cli/super-commands.md

 This will automatically import the contract you have created in your project with the same name and save the configuration in flow.json.
 It doesn't matter if the contract has been deployed on a non-default account.

+## Learn More

+To learn more about next steps following the initial setup, check out the following links:

+- [Depedency Manager](./dependency-manager.md): Lets you install and manage your contract dependencies with CLI commands.
+- [Manage Configuration](./flow.json/manage-configuration.md): Learn how to manage your project configuration file.